hmidani-abdelilah/fastmap/README.md

 ./gping_install.sh
 ```

-Also a python pip3 installation is required for the `pymap` module.
+A python pip3 installation is required for the `pymap` module.

 ```
 python3 -m pip install -r req.txt